roydegeest/rakwireless-docs/docs/Product-Categories/WisLink/RAK2245-Stamp-Edition/Datasheet/README.md

 #### Pin Definition

-The pinout diagram for the RAK2245 Stamp Edition - LPWAN Gateway Concentrator Module is shown by the figure below.
+The pinout diagram for the RAK2245 WisLink-LoRa Stamp Edition is shown by the figure below.

 <rk-img
   src="/assets/images/wislink-lora/rak2245-stamp-edition/datasheet/pin-definition/fahimiuydovhvpxrmcl9.jpg"
   width="50%"
-  caption="Pinout Diagram of RAK2245 Stamp Edition - LPWAN Gateway Concentrator Module" />
+  caption="Pinout Diagram of RAK2245 WisLink-LoRa Stamp Edition" />

-The pin connector of RAK2245 Stamp Edition - LPWAN Gateway Concentrator Module is located at the bottom side.
+The pin connector of RAK2245 WisLink-LoRa Stamp Edition is located at the bottom side.
 Refer to the table below for the description and numbering of each pins.

 | **Pin** | **Name**    | **Type** | **Description**                                                                                                   |
 | ------- | ----------- | -------- | ----------------------------------------------------------------------------------------------------------------- |